amenarde/service-fabric-online-game-getting-started/README.md

 ## Next Steps
 This application was designed to be readable to someone without prior knowledge of Service Fabric.
 All important functions are documented XML-style in /docs, and there are also some general documents to support the readings:
+- [Learn important Service Fabric concepts to support your readthrough of the code][3]
 - [Learn about the application architecture and data flow.][4]
 - [Walk through the implementation of a new feature in the game.][5]

-- [Learn important Service Fabric concepts to support your readthrough of the code][3]
+## MSFT OSS Code Of Conduct Notice
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 [1]: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started
 [2]: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-creation-via-portal#create-cluster-in-the-azure-portal